Ingredient Comparison

 Oat Flour

-Buckwheat Flour vs Oat Flour
+Buckwheat Flour vs Oat Flour: differences, swaps, and listed uses

 A dark, earthy flour made from ground buckwheat groats.
 Despite the name, buckwheat is gluten-free.
 Used in pancakes, crepes, soba noodles, and hearty baked goods.

-3 substitutes available
+3 substitute options available

 Finely ground oats with a mild, slightly sweet flavor.
 Naturally gluten-free (if certified).
 Used in pancakes, muffins, cookies, and quick breads.

-3 substitutes available
+3 substitute options available

 Key Differences